Family reunification under the International Protection Act 2015

 “The IHAP is additional and complimentary to existing rights and entitlements to family reunification under Irish law.
 The programme will provide an opportunity to Irish citizens and persons with Convention refugee status, subsidiary protection status, and programme refugee status, who have immediate eligible family members from the top 10 major source countries of refugees, to propose to the Minister for these family members to join them in Ireland.

-Up to 530 persons will be given the opportunity to join immediate family members in Ireland under the programme.”[8]
+Up to 530 persons were given the opportunity to join immediate family members in Ireland under the programme.”[12]

-The ISD website sets out the eligibility criteria.[9]
-On the one hand, proposed beneficiaries of the programme must be nationals of one of ten countries: Syria, Afghanistan, South Sudan, Somalia, Sudan, DRC, Central African Republic, Myanmar, Eritrea or Burundi.
+Applicants were required to be nationals from one of ten countries: Syria, Afghanistan, South Sudan, Somalia, Sudan, DRC, Central African Republic, Myanmar, Eritrea or Burundi.[13]

 The first open calls for proposals ran from 14 May to 30 June 2018.
 A larger number of applications than were anticipated were received, however, just 80 applications were granted.[14]
 A second call for proposals was opened on 20 December 2018 and ran until 8 February 2019.
 The Department of Justice was aiming to finalise all IHAP 2 decisions by the end of 2020.
 It is understood that as of December 2021, all IHAP decisions have been finalised.
 There is no appeal mechanism against a negative IHAP decision though there is anecdotal evidence that some negative decisions were overturned following an administrative review.